mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 ## Code Patterns and Best Practices

-1. **'use client'** directive must be included at the top of all client-side components
+1. **'use client'** directive must be included at the top of all client-side components needing interactivity/hooks.
-2. **Authentication Checks**: Always check for user authentication before rendering protected content
+2. **Authentication Checks**: Always check for user authentication before rendering protected content or calling actions requiring user context.
+3. **Server Actions for Mutations**: Use Next.js Server Actions (e.g., in `src/actions/`) for database writes (create, update, delete) and sensitive data fetching to keep business logic and database interactions server-side.
-3. **Error Handling**: Implement proper error boundaries and loading states in all data-fetching components
+4. **Error Handling**: Implement proper error boundaries and loading states in all data-fetching components and actions.
-4. **Environment Variables**: Use environment variables for Supabase and other service credentials
+5. **Environment Variables**: Use environment variables for Supabase and other service credentials
-5. **Responsive Design**: Follow Material UI breakpoint patterns for consistent responsive layouts
+6. **Responsive Design**: Follow Material UI breakpoint patterns for consistent responsive layouts
-6. **Asset Management**: Store images in the public/images directory with proper organization
+7. **Asset Management**: Store images in the public/images directory with proper organization
-7. **Loading States**: Implement skeleton loaders for better user experience during data fetching
+8. **Loading States**: Implement skeleton loaders for better user experience during data fetching

 ## Development Workflow